Linear Viscoelastic Properties of the Vertex Model for Epithelial Tissues: Spectrum of the normal modes for hexagonal tilings

-We calculated the eigenvalues $\lambda$ of the Hessian matrix associated with the energy functional of the VM.
+We calculated the eigenvalues $\lambda$ of the Hessian matrix $\frac{\partial^2 E}{\partial {\mathbf{r}}_i \partial {\mathbf{r}}_j}$ associated with the energy functional of the vertex model for hexagonal tiling.
 We associate each positive eigenvalue $\lambda$ with a corresponding eigenfrequency $\omega=\sqrt{\lambda}$, which describes the oscillations of that mode as the system is perturbed about its stable point.
-Fig.~\ref{fig:DOS} shows the cumulative density of states, which is defined as
+Fig.~\ref{fig:DOS} shows the cumulative density of states, which is defined as~\cite{bi2015density}

 where $D(\omega)$ is density of states, $N(\lambda=0)$ is the fraction of zero eigenvalues and $\theta(\omega)$ is the Heaviside step function.
 In the solid phase, there are no zero modes other than the two translational rigid body motions.
 In the fluid phase, however, approximately half of the eigenmodes are zero modes.
 As $p_0$ approaches the critical value $p_c$ in both solid and fluid phase, $N(\omega)$ curves move to the left so the system becomes softer, which is consistent with the dependence of the spring constants on $p_0$ shown in Fig.~\ref{fig:SimpleShear_constant}a in the main text.